Authentic Lessons for 21st Century Learning

 • What have you tried already?

-As groups complete their work, have them pair with another group that had the opposite handout to discuss their results.
+After groups have completed their work, have them partner with another group that had the opposite handout to discuss their results.

 Explain

-Inductive: the process of observing data, recognizing patterns, and making generalizations about those patterns.
+• Inductive Reasoning: the process of observing data, recognizing patterns, and making generalizations about those patterns

-Deductive: the process of showing that certain statements follow logically from agreed-upon assumptions and proven facts.
+• Deductive Reasoning: the process of showing that certain statements follow logically from agreed-upon assumptions and proven facts

-Allow students to work in their groups to determine which arguments presented were inductive and which were deductive.
+Have students work in their groups to determine which reasonings presented used inductive reasoning and which used deductive reasoning.

 Extend